O Brother, Where Art Thou?: Plot

-Three convicts, Pete, Delmar and leader Ulysses Everett McGill, escape from a chain gang to retrieve a buried treasure before the area is flooded to make a lake.
-The three get a lift from a blind man driving a handcar on a railroad.
-He tells them they will find a fortune, but not the one they seek.
-The trio make their way to the house of Wash, Pete's cousin, who breaks off their shackles and feeds them.
-They sleep in the barn, but Wash reports them to Sheriff Cooley, who, along with his men, torches the barn.
-Wash's son helps them escape.
-The next day, Pete and Delmar get baptized in a river, but Everett refuses to join them.
+In the summer of 1937, three convicts – Pete, Delmar, and Everett – escape from a Mississippi chain gang to retrieve a buried treasure hidden by Everett before the area is flooded to make a lake.
+The three are assisted by a blind man driving a handcar on a railroad, who prophetically tells them they will find a different fortune than the one they seek.
+The trio then travels to Pete's cousin, Wash, who breaks off their shackles, feeds them, and allows them to sleep in his barn.
+While they are sleeping, Wash reports them to Sheriff Cooley, who torches the barn with his men.
+Wash's son helps the trio escape.
+Pete and Delmar get baptized in a river the next day, but Everett refuses to join them.

-They pick up Tommy Johnson, a young black man who claims he sold his soul to the devil in exchange for the ability to play guitar.
-In need of money, the four stop at a radio station where they record a song as the Soggy Bottom Boys.
-That night, the trio part ways with Tommy after their car is discovered by the police, and they briefly fall in with outlaw Baby Face Nelson.
-Unbeknownst to them, the recording becomes a major hit.
+The group then picks up Tommy Johnson, a young black man who claims that he sold his soul to the devil in exchange for the ability to play the guitar.
+In need of money, the four stop at a radio station, where they record a rendition of "Man of Constant Sorrow" as the "Soggy Bottom Boys".
+That night, the trio parts ways with Tommy after their car is discovered by the police.
+They then briefly fall in with outlaw George "Baby Face" Nelson, who has been robbing banks and killing cows, but after becoming depressed, George gives the trio his cash and walks off.
+Unbeknownst to the trio, their radio recording becomes a major hit.

-Near a river, the group hears singing.
-They see three women washing clothes and singing.
+Near a river, the group hears singing and finds three women washing clothes.
 The women give them corn whiskey and they lose consciousness.
 Upon waking, Delmar finds Pete's clothes lying next to him, empty except for a toad.
-Delmar is convinced the women were Sirens who transformed Pete into the toad.
-Later, one-eyed Bible salesman Big Dan invites them for a picnic lunch, then mugs them and kills the toad.
+Delmar is convinced the women were sirens who transformed Pete into a frog, and so takes the frog with them.
+Later, one-eyed Bible salesman Big Dan invites them for a picnic lunch, then mugs the men and kills the toad.